szczyglis-dev/py-gpt/README.md

 ## Setting-up API Key(s)

-You can configure API keys for various providers, such as OpenAI, Anthropic, Google, xAI, Perplexity, OpenRouter, and more.
-This flexibility allows you to use different providers based on your needs.
+You can configure API keys for various providers and integrations, such as OpenAI, Anthropic, Google, xAI, Perplexity, OpenRouter, and more.
+This flexibility allows you to use different providers and API-backed integrations based on your needs.

 During the initial setup, configure your API keys within the application.